mxteusdev/mxteusdev/README.md

 # 👾 About me!

-- 🤔 Explorando novas tecnologias e desenvolvendo soluções de software.
+- 🤔 Exploring new technologies and developing software solutions.
-- 🎓 Estudando ADS na Faculdade das Américas.
+- 🎓 Studying ADS at Faculdade das Américas.
-- 💼 Trabalhando como {stack em que você trabalhar} na {empresa}.
-- 🌱 Aprendendo mais sobre {tecnologias que você está aprendendo}.
+- 🌱 Learning more about the javascript ecosystem.

 # 🚀 Tecnologias